Saint Mary’s College Women’s Choir

 |Saint Mary's College Choral Series||Student Comments|

 THE SAINT MARY'S COLLEGE WOMEN'S CHOIR, a select 40-voice ensemble, regularly commissions and performs new works for women's voices.
 An outgrowth of this emphasis is the publication of the Saint Mary's College Choral Series, a collection of new works for women's voices, published by earthsongs of Corvallis, Oregon.
 The Choir has performed throughout the United States and has appeared before state and division conventions of the Music Educators National Conference and the American Choral Directors Association.
 In February 2005, the Choir appeared before the national convention of the American Choral Directors Association in Los Angeles, performing in Wilshire Christian Church and the new Walt Disney Concert Hall.
-Each November the Choir hosts the annual Saint Mary's College High School Women's Choir Festival, in which 20 choirs from neighboring states perform for each other and a panel of commentators.
+Each November the Choir hosts the annual Saint Mary's College High School Treble Choir Festival, in which 20 choirs from neighboring states perform for each other and a panel of commentators.
 The Choir tours nationally every other year, and regularly performs with the University of Notre Dame Glee Club in joint performances of major works with the South Bend Symphony Orchestra.
 They have appeared in concert at Carnegie Hall in 1999, 2001, and 2005, and at Alice Tully Hall at Lincoln Center in 2014.
 In March 2019, they returned to Carnegie Hall to perform a concert in honor of the 175th anniversary of Saint Mary's College, along with a 60+ voice SMC Alumnae Choir and 6 other women's choirs for a total of 250 singers.
-The Women’s Choir has recorded four compact discs on the ProOrgano label: Ave, Ave!, recorded in 1997, Amazing Day!, recorded in 2002, Anima mea!, recorded in 2004, and Across the Bar..., recorded in 2007, and O Lux!, recorded in 2017.
+The Women’s Choir has recorded four compact discs on the ProOrgano label: Ave, Ave!, recorded in 1997, Amazing Day!, recorded in 2002, Anima mea!, recorded in 2004, Across the Bar..., recorded in 2007, and O Lux!, recorded in 2017.

 The Saint Mary's College Women's Choir tours nationally every other year during the spring semester.
 Past tour have taken the Choir throughout the US and to several Canadian cities.
 In March 2011 the Choir took a fantastic spring break tour to China, visiting Shanghai, Nanjing, and Suzhou.
 Our 2019 Tour took us to Fort Wayne, Cleveland, Pittsburgh, Philadelphia, and New York City.
 For our 2021 Tour, we plan to head south toward Texas!

 The Women’s Choir’s first compact disc recording, “Ave, Ave!
 Twentieth Century Music for Women’s Voices” received an excellent review in the November 1998 issue of The Diapason, a national journal for organists and church musicians.
 Among the positive comments were the following: “. . . the conductor, Dr. Nancy Menk, revels in, and at times bathes us in, pure vocal effects and rich sonorities . . .
 Flawlessly executed avant garde vocal techniques abound . . .”.